cizydorczyk/Snakemake-SNP-Calling-Pipeline/README.md

 ## Resources for snakemake and examples of other pipelines:
-BacDist: A relatively new snp pipeline (https://github.com/MigleSur/BacDist) Example of a VERY clean snakemake workflow (https://github.com/snakemake-workflows/rna-seq-star-deseq2) A custom snp pipeline running similar tools (an example of how to incorporate them; for learning purposes) (https://github.com/CJREID/snplord)
+\nBacDist: A relatively new snp pipeline (https://github.com/MigleSur/BacDist)
+\nExample of a VERY clean snakemake workflow (https://github.com/snakemake-workflows/rna-seq-star-deseq2)
+\nA custom snp pipeline running similar tools (an example of how to incorporate them; for learning purposes) (https://github.com/CJREID/snplord)